psykon/StreamKit/obs/README_OBS.md

 ### Browser (F5)
 This is just another scene with a browser source.

+### Conference (F6)
+This scene is intended to show conference calls for up to four participants.
+This utilizes vdo.ninja for a completely browser based solution with easy integration into obs.
+Read the getting started guide here: https://docs.vdo.ninja/getting-started

+After that, create a new room and add the room name to the URL entered in the "vdo.ninja Group Scene" source (double click on it to get to the settings)/

 ### _Background
 This is just a simple background image, intended to be included into other scenes (like a countdown scene by combining _Background and _Countdown).